-Plant Hardiness Zones offer general guidance to the kinds of plants that will succeed in your area.
-The warmer your climate, the higher the number of the Zone you live in.
+Plant Hardiness Zones offer general guidance to the kinds of plants that will survive winter in a given area.
+The warmer the climate, the higher the number of the zone.
 Zones assume that all plants are receiving adequate water.
 The accuracy of zone coding can be substantially distorted by a lack of water.
 Zones are also affected by altitude, soil aeration, light, day length, air movement, surrounding structures, and soil pH.

-The figures below offer a general guide to determining your Zone.
+The figures below offer a general guide to determining Plant Hardiness Zones.
 Think of the minimum winter temperature in your area in a typical year.

 Coldest Temperature in your local region = Your Zone

 -45°C (-49°F) – Zone 1

 -45 to -40°C (-49 to -40°F) – Zone 2

 -40 to -35°C (-40 to -31°F) – Zone 3

 -35 to -29°C (-31 to -20°F) – Zone 4